HP 9000 "Focus chip" World's First 32-bit single-chip CPU (1982)

 PA-RISC was succeeded by the Intel Itanium (originally known as the IA-64) ISA jointly developed by HP and Intel.
 HP stopped selling PA-RISC-based HP 9000 systems at the end of 2008.

-This is a Framed, Full-color HP advertising poster featuring artwork of the PA-RISC processor and other images for promoting the Processor's use in various technologies such as Virtual Reality, Satellite and Communications Systems, Business Computing, and Military Fighter Aircraft.
+This is a Framed, Full-color HP advertising poster featuring artwork of the PA-RISC processor and other images for promoting the Processor's use in various technologies such as Virtual Reality, Satellite and Communications Systems, Business desktop Computing, and Military Fighter Aircraft.

 PA-RISC was succeeded by the Intel Itanium (originally known as the IA-64) ISA jointly developed by HP and Intel.
 HP stopped selling PA-RISC-based HP 9000 systems at the end of 2008.

-This is a Framed, Full-color HP advertising poster featuring artwork of the PA-RISC processor and other images for promoting the Processor's use in various technologies such as Virtual Reality, Satellite and Communications Systems, Business Computing, and Military Fighter Aircraft.
+This is a Framed, Full-color HP advertising poster featuring artwork of the PA-RISC processor and other images for promoting the Processor's use in various technologies such as Virtual Reality, Satellite and Communications Systems, Business desktop Computing, and Military Fighter Aircraft.

 HP Logo Pen (2010)